nolirium/aroc/README.md

 # aroc
 Android Root on ChromeOS - a pair of Chrome OS shell scripts to make a R/W copy of the Android container and copy su therein.

+#### Note: Issues have been encountered on the very latest Chrome OS versions due to some changes in the OS.
+YMMV with these scripts at this time, particularly on the Dev and Canary channels.

 ### Prerequisites

 A Chrome OS device which supports Android Apps, with storage space for a ~1GB file in /usr/local.